What to Bring

 - Doctor’s Prescription for PT: Maryland is a Direct Access State, which means that no doctor referral or prescription is needed to start therapy.
 However, a prescription may be required by your insurance company if you intend to seek reimbursement from them.
 In this case, it is your responsibility to obtain this prescription from your doctor.
 If you have a script/prescription from a doctor, we ask that you provide us with a copy so that we’re on the same page.

 What to Expect

 We listen to the tissues in the body.
-That is, we start treatment where the tensions and blockages in our body are the most significant.
-This is determined with gentle palpation, and not our assumptions of what part of the body might be most “at fault”.
+We assess where in the body the tensions/restrictions are most significant, and base the treatment plan off of that.
+We do this with gentle palpation, and not our assumptions of what part of the body might be most “at fault”.
 Everything inside us is connected, and everything is important.
 We trust what the body has to say.

 Treatment is very gentle, and with minimal force.
 For many first-timers, it feels like nothing is happening at all.
-Others may feel significant changes occurring in their body in the moment.
-Everyone is different!
+Others may feel significant changes occurring in their body in that moment.
+Everyone is different.

 Visits and Frequency

 - The Initial Evaluation will be 90 minutes in duration.
 We will review your paperwork with you, ask more specific questions about your condition, and perform a detailed physical examination.
 Treatment will also be included on your first day.

 - Follow-up visits are approximately 60 minutes long.
 Everything is on-on-one, in a private treatment room, with the same therapist.